guhan/zerotociso/docs/CRYPTOGRAPHY.md

 - 64 bit block cipher (56 bit key + 8 bits for a parity check

 - **Electronic Code Book Mode (ECB)**
-  Simply encrypts the block using the chosen secret key Possible to build a code book as same message generates same ciphertext
+  - Simply encrypts the block using the chosen secret key
+  - Possible to build a code book as same message generates same ciphertext

 - **Cipher Block Chaining Mode (CBC)**
-  Unencrypted text is XORed with the block of ciphertext _immediate preceding it_ before encrypted with the cipher Errors propagate
+  - Unencrypted text is XORed with the block of ciphertext _immediate preceding it_ before encrypted with the cipher
+  - Errors propagate

 - **Cipher Feedback Mode (CFM)**
-  Streaming version of Cipher Block Chaining (CBC) mode, uses memory buffers of the same block size
+  - Streaming version of Cipher Block Chaining (CBC) mode, uses memory buffers of the same block size

 - **Output Feedback Mode (OFM)**
-  Streaming, but first XORs the plaintext with a seed value.
-An initialization vector is used to create the seed value.
+  - Streaming, but first XORs the plaintext with a seed value.
+  - An initialization vector is used to create the seed value.
-  No chaining, _transmission errors do not propagate_
+  - No chaining, _transmission errors do not propagate_

 - **Counter Mode**
+  - Stream cipher
-  Stream cipher, uses a simple counter instead of a seed value
+  - uses a simple counter instead of a seed value

 ### Triple DES (3DES)
 Run DES multiple times